sahiga/developer.box.com/guides/embed/box-view/create-preview.md

 ---
 # Create File Preview

 Once a file has been uploaded to the app token application, it may be previewed using two different methods:

-* Direct embed: A simple HTML `<iframe>` component with a custom embed link.
+* Direct embed: A standard HTML `<iframe>` component with a custom embed link.
 * Customized previewer: A fully customized preview widget using Box UI Elements.

 ## Direct Embed (`iframe`)

 The direct embed link is a light-weight API method that provides limited options to customize the preview experience in your application.
 Due to the light-weight nature of the method, the API doesn't give you options to respond to client-side actions such as scrolling in the case of documents, play/pause interactivity for videos, rotating an image, etc.

 There are two steps towards creating a direct `<iframe>` embed for Box View: